ibm-cloud-docs/secrets-manager/rotate-secret.md

 3. Use the **Secrets** table to browse the secrets in your instance.
 4. In the row for the secret that you want to rotate, click the **Actions** menu ![Actions icon](../icons/actions-icon-vertical.svg) **> Rotate**.

    If you initially provided a value for your secret, you can select a new file or enter a new value, depending on the type of secret that you are rotating.

    For user credentials, you can choose to have the service generate a new password on your behalf. {{site.data.keyword.secrets-manager_short}} replaces the existing value with a randomly generated 32-character password that contains uppercase letters, lowercase letters, digits, and symbols.
    {: note}
 5. Click **Rotate**.

   The previous version of your secret is now replaced by its latest value.
 If you need to audit your version history, you can use the {{site.data.keyword.secrets-manager_short}} API to retrieve the secret.
 To learn more, check out the [API docs](/apidocs/secrets-manager#get-secret){: external}.

-### Rotating secrets manually by using the API
+### Rotating secrets manually with the API
 {: #manual-rotate-secret-api}
 {: api}